pbgl/Dashboard-Prototype/README.rst

     app = dash.Dash(__name__)

-then invoke the tool on localhost like so
+Then invoke the tool on the local machine like so

 .. code-block:: python